 Additionally, it is important to take the following precautions:

-- Avoid publishing Zoom Meeting or Webinar URLs or IDs in public communication channels, such as on a website or social media, whenever possible
+- Avoid publishing Zoom Meeting or Webinar URLs or IDs in public communication channels, such as on a website or social media, whenever possible.
+If you must post information publicly, refer to Zoom Best Practices for Publicly Accessible Events.

 Minimize Disruptions In Your Meeting or Webinar